vertaix/VBO/README.md

 pip install -r requirements.txt
 ```

+## Data

+Download the data necessary to run our code at [this link](https://wustl.box.com/s/3jkz8ksu9l3d1hqikir4olainke9wc5t).
+The downloaded `data` folder should be placed in the root directory of this repository, replacing the default `data` folder.

+### Raw data

+- The spreadsheet `DB_10042.csv` contains our entire MOF database, where each row corresponds to a specific MOF.
+- The spreadsheet `Label1000.csv` contains our randomly selected 1000 MOFs that we labeled to validate our model and methods.

+### Precomputed data

+Various quantities can be precomputed once and loaded by our model on demand during the Bayesian optimization loop.
+- The NumPy array `DB_10042_node_sims2.npy` contains the kernel matrix based on node SMILES similarities of all data points in the database (denoted as $K_\text{node}$ in our paper).
+- The NumPy array `DB_10042_linker_sims2.npy` contains the kernel matrix based on linker SMILES similarities of all data points in the database (denoted as $K_\text{linker}$ in our paper).
+- The NumPy array `DB_10042_distributional_sims.npy` contains the kernel matrix based on similarities of pore size distribution of all data points in the database (denoted as $K_\text{PSD}$ in our paper).
+- The NumPy array `DB_10042_fixed_covariance_matrix.npy` contains the kernel matrix that combines the four individual base kernels according to Eq.
+(6) in our paper, where each weight $w_i = 0.25$ (see Section 3.3 of our paper).

+### Trial experiments

+The `simulated_runs` folder contains results from our trial experiments that make up Figure 6 of our paper.
+See the next section for how to reproduce these results.

 ## Usage

-First download the data necessary to run our code at [this link](https://wustl.box.com/s/3jkz8ksu9l3d1hqikir4olainke9wc5t).
-The downloaded `data` folder should be placed in the root directory of this repository, replacing the default `data` folder.

-`mof_search/utils.py` contains the implementation of our Gaussian process model and other helper functions, which are used in `mof_search/run_bo.py` to facilitate an optimization run.
+The script `mof_search/utils.py` contains the implementation of our Gaussian process model and other helper functions, which are used in `mof_search/run_bo.py` to facilitate an optimization run.

 To start an optimization run, run `mof_search/run_bo.py` with the arguments of your choice.
 - The `method` argument specifies the optimization method to run, supporting `VBO` (our method), `BO` (the traditional Bayesian optimization baseline), and `random` (random search).